zzzzzssyy/ECON3916-33674-Statistical-Machine-Learning-Final-Project/README.md

 - Strong performance on training data
 - Poor performance on test data

-This is a classic case of **overfitting**:
-> The model memorizes noise rather than learning a generalizable pattern.
+This is a classic case of **overfitting**, where the model memorizes noise rather than learning general patterns.

 ---

 ## 📈 Model Insights

-- Both models perform nearly identically on unseen data
-- Predictions cluster around a constant value (the mean)
-- No model captures meaningful variation in watch time
+- The linear model fails to capture any meaningful relationship between features and watch time

-From visualization (actual vs predicted):
-- Points do **not align with the 45° line**
-- Instead, predictions form a horizontal band
+- The Random Forest introduces complexity but does not improve real predictive performance
+- Visualization of predicted vs actual values shows predictions clustering around a constant value

 ➡️ Conclusion:
-> The failure is not due to model choice, but due to lack of signal in the data.
+> The limitation comes from the data, not the model choice.

 ---

 ## 💡 Key Takeaway

-This project highlights a fundamental principle in machine learning:
+The results suggest that watch time is difficult to predict using the current set of features.

 > **Model performance is limited by data quality, not algorithm complexity.**

-Even flexible models like Random Forest cannot extract signal when:
-- Features are weak or irrelevant
-- Target variable is independent of inputs

 ---